 Preparations

-You will need to be ready with below-mentioned resources before starting with the deployment:
+You will need to be ready with the following resources before starting with the deployment:

 VMware Resources